 What is a level 5 finish?

-The Gypsum Association, founded in 1930, is made up of some of the most well known gypsum board manufacturers and retailers in North America.
+The Gypsum Association, founded in 1930, is made up of some of the most well-known gypsum board manufacturers and retailers in North America.
 The Gypsum Association publishes much information for architects, builders, distributors and others on the subject of gypsum materials.

-If you want to read about the levels of drywall finishing you can download GA-214-10 here.
-Though the procedure of classifying drywall finishes by numbers 0-5 has been around since 1991, there is still some misunderstanding among tradesmen as to how to interpret these numbers.
+If you want to read about drywall level finishes, you can download GA-214 here.
+Although the procedure of classifying drywall finishes by numbers 0-5 has been around since 1991, there is still some misunderstanding among tradesmen as to how to interpret these numbers.
 This article is not intended to describe each level in detail, for that you can read GA-214-10.

 The first and second coat over seams and fasteners with drywall mud accomplishes the goal of leveling these areas to create an even surface.
 Therefore, what does the skim coat accomplish?
-Regardless of how skilled the tradesman is and how flat he makes the seams, there is still a difference of texture between the drywall paper and areas where mud has been applied.
+Regardless of how skilled the tradesman is and how flat he makes the seams, there is still a difference in texture between the drywall paper and areas where mud has been applied.
 If painted without applying a skim coat, drywall seams may photograph (be visible) through the paint due to differences of texture.